Richard Branson: Humanitarian initiatives

-Branson has spoken out in support of a new trial for the American death row prisoner Toforest Johnson.
-In February 2025 Branson used his social media accounts to draw attention to Johnson's case.
-Branson wrote on Instagram that "[a]n innocent man has been on Alabama's death row for over 26 years, but there is still time to fix this tragic mistake."
-Branson's post encouraged his followers to listen to the podcast Earwitness, which tells Johnson's story.

-In October 2018, Branson spoke out for Jamal Khashoggi, a Saudi journalist who was killed by Saudi authorities in the Saudi consulate in Istanbul, Turkey by suspending his advisory role from Saudi Arabia's biggest Red Sea tourism project.
+In October 2018, Branson spoke out for Jamal Khashoggi, a Saudi journalist who was killed by Saudi authorities in the Saudi consulate in Istanbul, Turkey, by suspending his advisory role from Saudi Arabia's biggest Red Sea tourism project.
 He issued a statement saying, "The disappearance of journalist Jamal Khashoggi, if proved true, would clearly change the ability of any of us in the West to do business with the Saudi Government."

-On 10 April 2023, Branson became an ambassador for the United24 fundraising platform. Іn connection with these events Virgin Unite announced program of evacuations of children with cancer to the world's leading clinics, in cooperation with the Ukrainian Tabletochki Charity Foundation.

 Climate change pledge

 Branson discusses climate change with the United States Secretary of State John Kerry in 2016.

 In 2006 Branson made a high-profile pledge to invest US$3 billion towards addressing global warming over the course of the following decade.
 However, the author and activist Naomi Klein has criticised Branson for contributing "well under $300 million" as of 2014, far below the originally stated goal.
 Additionally, Klein says Virgin airlines' greenhouse gas emissions increased considerably in the years following his pledge.